ermanh/tableconc/README.md

 # TableConc
+Version 1.0.0-beta

 TableConc is a concordance search tool for tabular data.

-This web tool is intended for users who want to inspect or apply additional search conditions on other relevant data (in other columns of a table) in addition to the main data they want to analyze.
+This web tool is designed for users who want to apply search conditions on multiple sets of related data (different columns in a table) for manual inspection and analysis.

 ## Supported Files
 - .csv